-- To improve the efficiency of the economic activities of rural residents in the production and processing of agricultural products it is necessary to work continuously on education and awareness. - As a result of the project it was found that the training sessions and information are more useful if they are held by the local rural consultants on the demonstration field or on a livestock farm. - It is necessary to provide more informational materials for farmers, both in Russian and Kyrgyz, as there is a lack of available materials on OSH issues.
+- To improve the efficiency of the economic activities of rural residents in the production and processing of agricultural products it is necessary to work continuously on education and awareness, provide technology and equipment and assisting in marketing - As a result of the project it was found that the training sessions and information are more useful if they are held by the local rural consultants on the demonstration of field or on a livestock farm. - It is necessary to provide more informational materials for farmers, both in Russian and Kyrgyz, as there is a lack of available materials on OSH issues.
 Farmers in far-away regions do not get any access to information, trainings or publications.

-iv) ASpecific Story (Optional)
+iv) A Specific Story (Optional)

-In 2011 withfundingfromPovertyReductionProgramofUNDPPU"Munavar"(Osh province)introduced the project on creating and developing greenhouses for growing early ripening vegetables.
+In 2011 with funding from Poverty Reduction Program of UNDP PU"Munavar" (Osh province) introduced the project on creating and developing greenhouses for growing early ripening vegetables.
 The small business got technical support from USAID Program on local development in the form of an expensive fruit sorting equipment, from UNIDO Program in the form of modern equipment for drying vegetables, fruit and herbs, UNDP purchased equipment for preservation

-Result (if applicable): The first year was difficult but notwithstanding the arising related mainly to lack of experience, of cucumbers and 300 kg of tomatoes collected.
-It was not always possible to at a high price; risks were associated with vegetables that are perishable products.
-Therefore, for successful development households were advised to multifunctional activity encompassing not and marketing of products but also their Andfinallythebusinessroseupagain.
-In femaleentrepreneurs, the most complications around 500 kg could be sell the yield storing of business follow only growing processing.
-2012 membersof "Munavar" PUlaunchedaproductionworkshoponpreparationand processing of fruit and berries.
+Result (if applicable): The first year was the most difficult but notwithstanding the arising complications related mainly to lack of experience, around 500 kg of cucumbers and 300 kg of tomatoes could be collected.
+It was not always possible to sell the yield at a high price; risks were associated with storing of vegetables that are perishable products.
+Therefore, for successful business development households were advised to follow multifunctional activity encompassing not only growing and marketing of products but also their processing.
+And finally the business rose up again.
+In 2012 female entrepreneurs, members of "Munavar" PU launchedaproductionworkshoponpreparationand processing of fruit and berries.
 More than 10 local inhabitants were immediately provided with seasonal work.
 Along with that, more than 50 households of Telman village got additional income from collection and marketing of fruit and berries